Modern Greek literature: Ionian islands, Aegean Archipelago, and Cyprus

 Greek work.
 Teodoro Montseleze's religious drama Eugena (editio princeps in 1646) is the only extant play from that period.
 Other known authors are Markos Defanaras from Zakynthos, and Ioannikios Kartanos from Corfu.

 Even though lyric poetry was popular in Rhodes, a territorial entity of the Knights Hospitaller between 1310 and 1522, only a few texts have survived.
 Erotopaignia, the most prominent of them, was written in the mid-15th century.
 Emmanuel Georgillas or Limenitis, wrote The Plague of Rhodes, a narrative poem about the plague that hit the city of Rhodes in 1498.
 To him is also attributed one of the surviving versions of The Tale of Belisarius, a poem relating the exploits and unjust punishment of general Belisarius.

-Cyprus was also an important intellectual center, evidenced mainly by the Cypriot Canzoniere, a 16th century athology of 156 poems.
+Cyprus was also an important intellectual center, evidenced mainly by the Cypriot Canzoniere, a 16th century anthology of 156 poems.
 They are translations and imitations of poems by Petrarch, Jacopo Sannazaro, Pietro Bembo, and others.
 Unlike other contemporary texts, they are written in the Italian hendecasyllable and in a variety of forms familiar to the Renaissance (sonnets, octaves, terzinas, sestinas, barzelettas, etc).
 In fact, this collection contains the first true sonnets in Greek language, and is widely considered one of the highest points of Renaissance literature in Greek language.
-Cyprus also had a significant tradition of prose chronicles, which together with all literary output declined after the subjugation by the Ottomans.
+Cyprus also had a significant tradition of prose chronicles in the Cypriot dialect, the most notable were written by Leontios Machairas and Georgios Boustronios, which together with all literary output declined after the subjugation by the Ottomans.

 17th century Chios, saw significant theatrical activity, in the form of religious plays, which in the best cases show facets of the high Baroque, and Rococo.
 Examples include Eleazar and the Seven Maccabee Boys by Michael Vestarchis, Three Boys in the Furnace by Grigorios Kontaratos and Drama of the Man Who Was Born Blind by Gabriel Prosopsas.

 From 1669 to 1830

 After 1669, many Cretans fled to the Ionian islands, thus transplanting the rich Cretan theatrical tradition there.
 Tragedy Zenon, played in 1683, was written by an anonymous Cretan playwright.
-Petros Katsaitis' tragedies Ifigenia (1720) and Thyestes (1721), and Savoyas Soumerlis' satirical Comedy of the Pseudo-Doctors (1745) are evidently modelled after Cretan plays, alongside the influence from late Renaissance tragedy, commedia dell' arte, and Italian theatre in general.
+Petros Katsaitis' tragedies Ifigenia (1720) and Thyestes (1721), and Savoyas Soumerlis' satirical Comedy of the Pseudo-Doctors (1745) are evidently modelled after Cretan plays, alongside the influence from late Renaissance tragedy, commedia dell'arte, and Italian theatre in general.
 Theatrical activity of the Aegean islands was continued in the first decades of the 18th century.
 Examples include the anonymus David, written in frankochiotika, and Tragedy of St. Demetrius, performed in 1723 on Naxos.
 The most important poem of the early 18th century is Flowers of Piety (1708), a miscellany edited by boarding students at the Flanginian College in Venice.
 Ecclesiastical rhetoric makes up a significant part of the intellectual output of the time, with the likes of Ilias Miniatis, and Frangiskos Skoufos.